 International freight is complicated, particularly when choosing between different shipping modes.

-This international freight shipping transit time calculator gives estimated shipping time for blended inland trucking, air, and ocean freight, to give a comprehensive freight shipping time estimate.
+This international freight shipping transit time calculator gives estimated shipping time for blended inland trucking, air, and ocean freight, to provide a comprehensive freight shipping time estimate.

 The estimated delivery time is only for a reference and may differ from the actual delivery time.
-Please make your judgment according to the actual condition.
+Please make your judgment according to the exact condition.